-As for now, Dorsey’s most recent interest is the new decentralized web but claims he’s banned from Web3 inclusion after a verbal disagreement with the owner.
+But as for now, Dorsey’s most recent interest is the new decentralized web.
+But the business mogul claims he’s banned from Web3 inclusion; after a verbal disagreement with the owner.
 While attempting to highlight the cons of the new ‘web’, the founder of Web3 was insulted and ultimately blocked him from Twitter.

 Contrarily however; Web3 is being praised by crypto and blockchain boosters as the future of the internet.
 The objective is for end users to easily transport data.
 Furthermore, the worldwide web will allow users to have more control of the blocks of data being used.

 “Web3 projects tend to be more inclusive and supportive,” shared Julia Lipton, founder of Awesome People Ventures.
 “Given the nature of shared ownership, people’s success is closely tied to the quality of contributors in their network.
 This dynamic creates a more collaborative work environment.”forbes

 Meanwhile a big name in the game, Elon Musk wasn’t so thrilled about the big tech idea, telling The Babylon Bee it “sounds like more marketing than reality”.
 However Jack Dorsey, Twitter’s ex CEO argues that while he stands by the ‘new internet’ no one will own anything.
 He argues the only difference in the interconnection is that venture capitalists are backing it.
 Undoubtedly, his comments didn’t go over too well since he was blocked from Twitter by Marc Andreessen; co-author of inital web browser.